alexdotsh/raspberry-pi/README.md

 ### Enable WiFi on boot (Working)

-Edit the `network-config` file in `system-boot` boot drive, and add your Wi-Fi details.
+Edit the `network-config` file in `system-boot` in boot drive, and add your Wi-Fi details.

+Example config with IPv4 and IPv6 DHCP enabled:

 ```bash
 network: